 end

 The second argument, indent_string, specifies which indent string to use.
-The default is nil, which tells the method to make a guess by peeking at the first indented line, and fallback to a space if there is none.
+The default is nil, which tells the method to make a guess by peeking at the first indented line, and fall back to a space if there is none.

 " foo".indent(2) # => " foo"